-In order to avoid computing implausible values, the aggregated weighted average PDs consider only the individual PDs for non-defaulted exposures that have a positive numerator.
+To avoid computing implausible values, the aggregated weighted average PDs consider only the individual PDs for non-defaulted exposures that have a positive numerator.

 Following the same reasoning, only positive Loss Given Defaults (LGDs) are considered when calculating the aggregated weighted average LGDs.